thegroosalugg/python-sql-angular/client/README.md

 - [responsive]="true"; optional (hides text on certain breakpoints)
 - set title in __app.meta.ts__ to change text
 - uses custom svg library - can be replaced by any type of logo as needed
+- pass any css variable as color - type safe

 ### custom icon library - public/icons.svg
 - custom svg library; use with custom svg component in __shared/ui/svg__